Neat-Lang/neat/doc/sphinx/manual.rst

     int i = foo()?;

 If foo returns a `FileNotFound`, it will be automatically returned at the `?`.

+Note that this is not required for subtypes of `std.error.Error`.

 Symbol Identifier
 ^^^^^^^^^^^^^^^^^